Heisenberg57/TicketAutomateLoginFlow/README.md

 Why login is a good first candidate for UI automation? its critical and gives access to other module

 If the login test fails, what is the business impact? no purchase resulting in no business

+## Use of waits

+I used explicit wait in the code to wait for the elements which are not present on the page to load